Parallel-in-Time Solution of Allen-Cahn Equations by Integrating Operator Learning into the Parareal Method: Acknowledgment

 \section{Acknowledgment}

 This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program, under the contracts ERKJ388 and ERKJ443.
 ORNL is operated by UT-Battelle, LLC., for the U.S. Department of Energy under Contract DE-AC05- 00OR22725.
 Lili Ju acknowledges the support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research program under grants DE-SC0025527 and DE-SC0022254.
+E. C. Cyr acknowledges support through funding from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research at Sandia National Laboratoriers.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
+This paper describes objective technical results and analysis.
+Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.